China–Pakistan relations: 1947–1961: Relations between China and the newly independent state

-1962–present: Established all-weather diplomatic relations
+1962–present: "all-weather" diplomatic relations

 With escalating border tensions leading to the 1962 Sino-Indian war, China and Pakistan aligned with each other in a joint effort to counter India and the Soviet Union as both have border disputes with India.
 One year after China's border war with India, Pakistan and China signed the Sino-Pakistan Agreement.
 The agreement resulted in China and Pakistan each withdrawing from about 1,900 square kilometres (750 square miles) of territory, and a boundary on the basis of the 1899 British Note to China as modified by Lord Curzon in 1905.

 Disputed territory ceded to China in 1963.

 Geo-political considerations drew China and Pakistan close at a time when Pakistan was a member of two explicitly anti-communist alliances, CENTO and SEATO.
 Since then, the informal alliance that initially began as mutual opposition towards India has grown into a lasting relationship that has benefited both nations on the diplomatic, economic and military frontiers.
 Along with diplomatic support, Pakistan served as a conduit for China to open up to the West.
 China has in turn provided extensive economic aid and political support to Pakistan.

 Since the two sides established their "all-weather diplomatic relations", there have been frequent exchanges between the two countries' leadership and peoples.
 For example, former Chinese Premier Zhou Enlai received warm welcomes in all of his four visits to Pakistan.
 When Zhou died in 1976, then-Pakistani Ambassador to China rushed to the Chinese Ministry of Foreign Affairs at 8 in the morning without appointment.
 Upon arriving at the ministry, the ambassador cried due to his grief in front of Chinese diplomats.
 In 2004, a road in Pakistani capital Islamabad leading to the Diplomatic Enclave was named "Zhou Enlai Road".
 It is the first road in Pakistan that is named after foreign leaders.
 On 27 May 1976, then Chinese Communist Party (CCP) chairman Mao Zedong, aged 83, received his last foreign guest Pakistani president Zulfiqar Ali Bhutto despite his critical illness, 105 days before his death.

 Ayub Khan's visit to Beijing in 1965.

 Henry Kissinger was on a secret mission to China facilitated by the Government of Pakistan, a fact known to very few people including Ambassador Hilaly.